-At the Annual General Meeting of the ITTA, held on the 22nd of June 2019, Tony Martin was elected as President of the Association for a period of two years.
+At the Annual General Meeting of the ITTA in 2021 Tony Martin was elected as President of the Association for a period of another two years.

 Tony Martin has served the Irish Association at both Leinster Branch and Senior Management levels for a number of years in addition to a period on the Leinster Branch in the roles of Secretary, Chair and currently the President.
 He has also served in various posts as a Leinster League official since 1968 and continues to do so.
 He has been a Leinster League Committee member for 48 years and Treasurer for 30 years.

 Tony became a member of the ITTA Management Committee in 1980, serving as a member and then as Assistant Secretary and PRO.
 In 1988 he was elected as Secretary, a post he held until 2007.
 Tony was the Association’s Administrative Officer for more than 10 years.
 During the latter period he attended 13 ITTF and 13 ETTU meetings as a delegate of the Association.

 He was elected as a member of the ITTF Equipment Committee specialising in arena lighting.
 He acted as Team Manager for the Irish squad and as an NPC on a few occasions.
 In Ireland he was involved in organising some international matches in Dublin over the years.

 He is a National Umpire and Honorary National Referee (since 2012).
 He is also a member of and former Chairman of the Events Committee.
 Tony was a Senior and Junior Selector.
 He received the Joe Veselsky Trophy for service to the sport in 1995 and in 2008, he was appointed as a Vice President of the Association.
 During his years as ITTA Secretary he was an ITTA delegate to the Olympic Council for Ireland.